The ‘Needs to Know’

 Oh….what’s with the plaque by the door?

-10. Right…that’s us fed & watered so let’s move on.
-Let’s exit The Square & head down Astrop Road.
-There’s some fabulously named properties along here…
+10. Fed & watered we move on, exiting The Square & heading down Astrop Road.
+There’s some fabulously named properties along here which give an indication of their former uses…

 11. Opposite the Recreation Field on the left is a property known as ‘The Old School’